 He is currently bald so what we will do is give him a beard and some hair:

-These will be our base UMA characters we will be working with through out this course.
-You may now proceed to the next lesson in the course.
+These will be our base UMA characters we will be working with throughout this Unity avatar tutorial in making our UMA game setup.

 Creating the UI

-In this lesson we will begin setting up the UI that will eventually interact with the DNA of the characters.
+In this section of our Unity avatar tutorial, we will begin setting up the UI that will eventually interact with the DNA of the characters.

 Setting Up the UI